vercingetorx/nimcrypt/README.md

 - This project has not been externally audited.
 Use at your own risk for sensitive data.
 - Strong passwords matter.
 Increase Argon2 parameters (`--m`, `--t`, `--p`) as your machine allows.
 - Forgetting the password means the data cannot be recovered.

-## Warning

- - [AURORA-Π](https://github.com/vercingetorx/aurora-pi) is an experimental cipher that has not been peer reviewed.
-It should not be used when you need guaranteed security.